ShineGreymon Burst Mode vs. Kurata/Belphemon. It was a very satisfying smackdown.

 Episode 38: the final showdown with Belphemon and Kurata's long awaited end.

-What makes it even better is that Kurata, the most evil in Digimon history, is practically begging for Burst ShineGreymon for mercy as he's marching towards him with a slow, Unflinching Walk and a one of the most hate filled Death Glares in Anime history.
+What makes it even better is that Kurata, the most evil human in Digimon history, is practically begging for Burst ShineGreymon for mercy as he's marching towards him with a slow, Unflinching Walk and a one of the most hate filled Death Glares in Anime history.
 Kurata knows how utterly screwed he is and begs Masaru and ShineGreymon to have mercy on him.
 After all the absolutely terrible things Kurata did, seeing him brought down to begging for his life is extremely satisfying.
 Made even greater when they show him no mercy and finish the genocidal freak off for good.
 Oh, and the following dialogue is an invention of the dub, which just goes to show that sometimes dubs can beat the originals in certain aspects.

 Kurata: Please!
 H-have pity on me!